axoflow/axosyslog-core-docs/content/chapter-parsers/metrics-probe/_index.md

 `metrics-probe()` is a special parser that counts the messages that pass through the log path, and creates labeled stats counters based on the fields of the passing messages.

-> Note: This feature is experimental, the counters created by `metrics-probe()` (names, labels, and so on) may change in the next 2-3 releases.

 You can configure the name of the keys and the labels.
 Note that the keys are automatically prefixes with the `syslogng_` string.
 You can use templates in the values of the labels.

 The minimal configuration creates counters with the key `syslogng_classified_events_total` and labels `app`, `host`, `program` and `source`.
 For example: